ITT23/assignment-08-replication-matthias-ruslan/documentation.md

 ### 1.3 Costum Gestures

 Another feature, which can be used by developers, is the ability to add custom gestures and integrate them into the Code.
 To do this, in the "Config.py" CREATION_MODE must be set to True.
 The variable NEW_CREATED_GESTURE_NAME describes the name of the resulting gesture.
 After setting the variables, the program can be started normally.
 Now, when button 3 is held, the developer can draw any gesture with the mouse.
 After closing the program, a line will be added to the "custom_templates.txt" file.
-That line then has to be copied into the one_dollar_gesture_templates-dictionary under "data/gesture_templates_dict.py".
-The gesture can then be integrated into the program.
+That line then has to be copied into the dictionary called "one_dollar_gesture_templates" under "data/gesture_templates_dict.py".
+The gesture can then be integrated into the program by the developer.

 ### 2. Arrow-Key-Navigation